All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Copper's Role in Joint Health

-The copper ion in GHK-Cu is not just a structural component.
-Copper is an essential cofactor for lysyl oxidase, the enzyme responsible for cross-linking collagen and elastin fibers .
+The copper ion in GHK-Cu isn't just a structural component.
+Copper is an important cofactor for lysyl oxidase, the enzyme responsible for cross-linking collagen and elastin fibers .
 Adequate copper availability is necessary for proper connective tissue formation and maintenance.
 The copper delivered through GHK-Cu may contribute to healthy collagen cross-linking in joint tissues.

 What the Research Shows